AlanCunningham/chatgpt-assistant/README.md

 ## API keys
 This project requires an OpenAI API key to make the requests to ChatGPT Assistant, Whisper, and Dall-E.  **These do cost money** - the amount of which may change over time.
-As of 26th January 2024, I find each time I use the display costs approximately £0.04p.
 Image generation with Dall-E 3 is the bulk of the cost.

 You will need to create a [ChatGPT Assistant](https://platform.openai.com/docs/assistants/overview) and save the `assistant_id` to settings.py.
 As part